-Kladdkaka hails from Sweden and promises to be the gooiest and quite possibly the best chocolate cake.
-Enjoyed at fika, a time to have a sweet along with a cup of coffee, kladdkaka looks like the best kind of treat.
+Kladdkaka hails from Sweden and promises to be the gooiest and quite possibly the best chocolate cake out there.
+Enjoyed at fika, a kind of Sweish coffee break, kladdkaka is the perfect accompaniment.
 This recipe was adapted slightly from this one shared by Izy at the Daily Mail.

 Kladdkaka – Swedish Chocolate Cake